Global sensitivity analysis of asymmetric energy harvesters: Bistable energy harvesting system

 The main quantity of interest (QoI) associated with the dynamical system under analysis is the mean output power given by

 which is the temporal average of the instantaneous power $\lambda\;\mathnormal{v}(t)^2$ over a given time interval of length $T$.

-For further, asymmetric potential, bias angle, and nonlinear electromechanical coupling are addressed in the classical harvesting model.
-For this purpose, introduce a quadratic nonlinearity \cite{Halvorsen,He_asymmetric} to the nonlinear restoring force to characterize the asymmetric potentials.
+There are sources of nonlinearities that are unavoidable when building an energy harvester, for instance, the symmetrical position of the magnets.
+A quadratic nonlinearity is introduced to the nonlinear restoring force to characterize the asymmetric potentials \cite{Halvorsen,He_asymmetric}.
 Then, the restoring force is described in linear, quadratic, and cubic terms.

-This essay also approached the bias angle as the external force from the self-weight of the harvester.
-Beyond the operation induce bias angle, \cite{Wang_enhancement} proposed the bias angle to repair the asymmetric potentials and enhance the harvester performance.
+Another source of asymmetry often encountered in actual energy harvesters is the sloping plane where the system is attached, known as bias angle $\phi$.
+In many energy harvesting applications, the system is subjected to rotational movements that cause dynamic asymmetry.
+Because of the action of gravity, this system suffers changes in its inertial configurations.
+The resulting bias angle is used in \cite{Wang_enhancement} to enhance the harvester's performance so that it is added to the dynamic model as an external force from the self-weight of the harvester.

-The nonlinear effect between material strain and the piezoelectric coefficient can be seen in piezoceramic material according to \cite{11_Crawley}.
-In high deformation conditions, e.g., resonance regions, it can underestimate the power harvested \cite{12_duToit}.
+The nonlinear effect between the material strain and the piezoelectric coefficient can be seen in piezoceramic material according to \cite{11_Crawley}.
+In high deformation conditions, e.g., resonance regions, ignoring the nonlinear effects may cause an underestimation of harvested power \cite{12_duToit}.
 Therefore, models and studies considering a nonlinear electromechanical coupling for power harvesting are explored.
-Triplett and Quinn \cite{13_triplett} had modeled piezoelectric coupling through a linear relationship between material deformation and piezoelectric coefficient.
-The authors in \cite{14_Stanton,15_Leadenham} also included piezoelectric nonlinearity from higher-order terms of the elastic and electroelastic components in the constitutive piezoelectricity equation.
-In this way, to better calculate the energy harvested by the system, is also consider nonlinear electromechanical coupling.
-According to Triplett and Quinn \cite{13_triplett} the nonlinear coupling is determined through a dependent function on the linear coupling term $\theta_{L}$, nonlinear coupling term $\theta_{NL}$, and the deformation of the piezoelectric material.
-It follows the dimensional piezoelectric coefficient, obtained by \cite{13_triplett}, which is represented as
+Triplett and Quinn \cite{13_triplett} modeled the piezoelectric coupling by a first-order nonlinear relationship between material deformation and piezoelectric coefficient.
+In contrast, \cite{15_Leadenham,14_Stanton} also included higher-order terms on the piezoelectric constitutive equation.

+In this way, to obtain more accurate estimates of the energy harvested by the system, it is also appropriate to consider a nonlinear electromechanical coupling.
+According to Triplett and Quinn \cite{13_triplett} the nonlinear coupling is determined through a dependent function on the linear coupling term $\theta_{L}$, nonlinear coupling term $\theta_{NL}$, and the deformation of the piezoelectric material ($s$).
+It follows that, the dimensional piezoelectric coefficient, obtained by \cite{13_triplett}, which is represented as